Sunday, June 17, 2018

 "A captain seeks his son, only to be caught in the mysteries of a bizarre civilization---the remnants of ancient Vikings and the keepers of a strange graveyard worth a fortune.
 Battling the strange people as well as defiant forces of nature, the captain finds a puzzle even stranger than the disappearance of his son."

-Ian Cameron is actually a pseudonym, one of three that British born writer Donald Gordon Payne (1924- 2018) used while writing his books (he also wrote non-fiction).
-The other pseudonyms are James Vance Marshal (The Children aka Walkabout, and Still Waters), and Donald Gordon (Star-Raker, Flight of the Bat, The Golden Oyster, and Riders of the Storm).
+Ian Cameron is actually a pseudonym, one of three pseudonyms that British born writer Donald Gordon Payne (1924- 2018) employed while writing his books (he also wrote non-fiction).
+The other pen-names are James Vance Marshal (The Children aka Walkabout, and Still Waters), and Donald Gordon (Star-Raker, Flight of the Bat, The Golden Oyster, and Riders of the Storm).
+You can't go wrong reading any of Cameron's books--he was an excellent writer.

 CLICK ON IMAGE TO ENLARGE

-Ellis's majestic wraparound illustration seemed to provide just the right amount of visual inducement for prospective buyers of The Mountains at the Bottom of the World (Avon, 1974)--it certainly had me anyway.
-Ian Cameron's exciting and very plausible Chilean adventure novel was basically an homage to Sir Arthur Conan Doyle's The Lost World, with a dash of Hammond Innes thrown in for extra flavor.
+Ellis's majestic wraparound illustration on The Mountains at the Bottom of the World (Avon, 1974) provided plenty of visual inducement for prospective book buyers--it certainly had me pulling it off the shelf.
+Ian Cameron's exciting and extremely plausible Chilean adventure novel was basically an homage to Sir Arthur Conan Doyle's The Lost World, with a dash of Hammond Innes thrown in for added flavor.

 "It turns out to be quite a story as Cameron spins another of his hair-raising epics that has the reader squirming while the handful of assorted humans struggle to escape from the fate the ape men have planned for them." -- The Sunday Oklahoman.